alghaibb/DeadTrail/Content/UltraDynamicSky/Blueprints/README.txt

       To make any of UDS' lights static or stationary, find its mobility setting, in the UDS details.
 These are found in the lights' respective categories, so Sun, Moon, and Sky Light.
 Make sure you set the mobility from the exposed setting, and not on the light component itself.

-      Once you've built the level's lighting, you will still be able to make changes to the sky settings, but note that any settings which alter the lights or move them around will break the lighting build and you'll have to build again.
+      Once you've built the level's lighting, you will still be able to make some changes to the sky settings, but note that any settings which alter the lights or move them around will break the lighting build and you'll have to build again.
 Also note that if your sun light is set to be static/stationary, this disables the Animate Time of Day setting, as the sun can no longer be moved in game.

 -----
 TIME